hernantz/blog/content/pages/talks.md

 In the early days, Django didn't ship a built-in migrations framework.
 South was the most popular app to do that.
 This talk exposed some common pitfalls and quirks, some of them might still apply to newer Django versions.
+The title is based on a song from the Lord Of the Rings soundtrack.

 This talk was given at an in-company session at Machinalis offices (2014-04-30).